RabbitSam/TilemapEditor/README.md

 A basic tilemap created in python using tkinter.

 ## Current Version
+### 0.7.0
+- Redid how the canvas functions
+    - The grid is now mathematical and no longer shows any rectangles.
+        - Adding that visual element to future versions.
+    - Ghosting of an image is used during adding and editing that shows how the image will look after an action is performed.
+- Performance Optimizations for dragging and zooming
+    - Dragging is not as performance heavy anymore.
+    - Zooming is done with some threading which means
+        - The canvas doesn't freeze when there are a large number of tiles and zooming is done.
+        - Instead, the tiles resize just a little slower, I think this is an okay compromise.

+## Known Bugs
+### Major
+- No known major bugs as of yet.

+### Minor
+- A tile might move away when it is resized below the size of a single grid square from the left/top
+- Ghosting happens on top of the current image, thus making it look a little blurry.

+## Past Versions
 ### 0.6.1
 - Added Tile Editing Options.
     - Changed from using Labels to using the canvas